Large orbits, projective Fraisse limits, and the pseudo-arc: Abstract

 \section{Abstract}

-We show that the automorphism group, $\aut$, of a projective Fra\"{i}ss\'{e} limit $\p$, whose natural quotient is the pseudo-arc, has a comeager conjugacy class.
-This generalizes an unpublished result of Oppenheim that $\aut$ (and consequently, the group of all homeomorphisms of the pseudo-arc) has a dense conjugacy class.
-We also present a simple proof of the result of Oppenheim.
+We show that the conjugacy action of the automorphism group, $\aut$, of the projective Fra\"{i}ss\'{e} limit $\p$, whose natural quotient is the pseudo-arc, on the set of involutions of $\p$, has a comeager orbit.